Nico15037/fancy-discord-github-commits/README.md

 3. For the `Name`, put `DISCORD_WEBHOOK`
 4. For the `Secret`, paste in your webhook URL
 5. Click `Add secret`
-You should now see it in your list, like the example below
+You should now see it in your list, like the example below:
 ![Screenshot of repository secrets table in Github](<ignore-this/repository secret example.png>)

 > [!TIP]